Traditional Persuasion Is Saturated. Now What?

 The Margin Reality

-The uncomfortable reality is this: most close contests are not lost because organizations failed to persuade enough undecided voters.
-They are lost because they failed to see the full picture of who was available to them.
+The uncomfortable reality is this: most close losses are not because organizations failed to persuade enough undecided voters.

-Across competitive congressional districts, statewide contests, and ballot fights, the math is increasingly unforgiving.
+Across competitive congressional districts, statewide races, and ballot campaigns, the math has become increasingly unforgiving.
 High-turnout voters are heavily targeted.
 Known base voters are constantly mobilized.
-And yet, well-resourced programs continue to fall short by margins that should have been closeable.

 The Strategic Mistake